we-are-Joinup/provider-api-doc/source/includes/_service.md

 # 10. Service

 <aside class="notice">
 Our info is structured in two models.
 Travellers & Services.
-We have two models because we have the shared services.
+We have two models because we have shared services.
 So, a service can have several travellers.
 In Service is saved the commmon data, and in traveller is saved the info related to the passengers.
-Shared services are undocummented.
+Shared services are unDocumented.
 </aside>

 ## 10.1 Create Service

+This endpoint creates a new service, immediate or booking.

 ```shell
 curl "https://api.joinupbackend/api/corporative-PROVIDER-SLUG/apps/passenger/PLATFORM/VERSION/request/" \